 First off, nobody should let the potentiality of sickness stop them from enjoying the holidays with their loved ones.
-So, instead of focusing on what you may catch or how much stress you may be taking on in the next sixty days, look at how you can boost your body to support you in these hectic times.
-Most importantly, it’s the time to incorporate as many plant-based immune system-boosting agents into your daily menu as possible!
+So, instead of focusing on what you may catch or how much stress you may be taking on in the next sixty days, look at how you can boost your body to Support you in these hectic times.
+Most importantly, it’s time to incorporate as many plant-based immune system-boosting agents into your daily menu as possible!

 You and Your Immune System

 There’s a lot to staying healthy.
 The food you eat, your physical lifestyle, the amount of stress in your life … on and on and on.
 Yet, when it comes to simply steering clear of the common cold or the flu, it all comes down to your immune system and how robust this essential weapon is.

 The basics?
 The immune system is what keeps the bad stuff out.
 It’s a network of “organs, cells, and proteins” that protects your body “from outside invaders, such as bacteria, viruses, fungi, and toxins (chemicals produced by microbes).”
 Breaking it down even further, you’ll find the innate immune system — “which you are born with” — and the adaptive immune system — “which you develop when your body is exposed to microbes or chemicals released by microbes.”
 The one you come with and the one you build.

 If you’re stuck on a plane, a train, a bus, or any other highly human-congested compartment, then you’re most likely in the presence of one of the following (if not more) illnesses.
 A recent study discovered the terrifying reality that it’s “more than 100 percent more likely for someone to catch a cold on a plane than in daily life.”